Neem House Kenya

 Neem House was designed and built in the traditional Arab/Swahili vernacular.

-The residence, surrounded by numerous large Neem, palm and fig trees, is
+The residence, surrounded by numerous large Neem, Palm and Fig trees,

 There is a beautiful pool at Neem House.